-Each year 12,000 workers die from lung diseases caused by inhaling dust, gasses, vapours and fumes within their workplace.
+Overall, there are approximately 12,000 workers that die from lung diseases each year, mainly caused by inhaling dust, gasses, vapours and fumes within their workplace.
 This number is 12,000 deaths too many each year!
 On top of this, there are an estimated 18,000 new cases annually of lung-related illnesses.
 This results in 400,000 lost working days within the UK each year.
+Furthermore, there are around 35,000 people working in the last year who currently have breathing or lung problems, with the belief that they were caused or worsened by work.

 There are a number of high-risk areas which are most likely to cause workers to develop long-term lung diseases.
 These are: